Pennsylvania Rural Health Model

 Together, these targets create incentives for Pennsylvania to help hospitals improve quality; enhance collaboration among health care providers and the Pennsylvania public health system to improve health for the rural population of Pennsylvania; and reduce the growth in hospital expenditures.

-Additionally, Pennsylvania has secured the participation of commercial payers and Medicaid.
-Pennsylvania commits to having each participating rural hospital’s global budget represent at least 75 percent of that hospital’s net revenue for inpatient and outpatient hospital-based services in Performance Year 1 (2019), and at least 90 percent of each participating rural hospital’s global budget for each of Performance Years 2 through 6.
+Additionally, Pennsylvania secured the participation of commercial payers and Medicaid.
+Pennsylvania committed to having each participating rural hospital’s global budget represent at least 75 percent of that hospital’s net revenue for inpatient and outpatient hospital-based services in Performance Year 1 (2019), and at least 90 percent of each participating rural hospital’s global budget for each of Performance Years 2 through 6.

-Pennsylvania commits to achieving $35 million in cumulative Medicare hospital savings over the course of the model.
+Pennsylvania committed to achieving $35 million in cumulative Medicare hospital savings over the course of the model.
 In addition, the growth rate of rural Pennsylvania total Medicare expenditures per beneficiary must not exceed the growth rate of the rural National total Medicare expenditures per beneficiary by more than a certain percentage for Performance Years 2 through 5.

-Across participating payers, Pennsylvania agrees to an all-payer financial target of no more than 3.38% in cumulative annual hospital cost of care growth on inpatient and outpatient hospital-based items and services per beneficiary (for the purposes of this calculation, a beneficiary is a Pennsylvania resident who resided in a rural area of Pennsylvania served by a participating rural hospital and received coverage from a participating payer).
+Across participating payers, Pennsylvania agrees to an all-payer financial target of no more than 3.38% in cumulative annual hospital cost of care growth on inpatient and outpatient hospital-based items and services per beneficiary (for the purposes of this calculation, a beneficiary is a Pennsylvania resident who resides in a rural area of Pennsylvania served by a participating rural hospital and receives coverage from a participating payer).
 3.38% represents the compound annual growth rate for Pennsylvania’s gross state product from 1997 to 2015.

 1. increasing access to primary and specialty care;